ludovicchabant/PieCrust2/docs/docs/05_asset-pipeline.md

 processors match and the `copy` processor copies the result to the output(s) directory.

-So for instance, you if you have a LessCSS file, it will be processed like so:
+So for instance, if you have a LessCSS file, it will be processed like so:

     foo.less    ->    foo.css    ->    foo.min.css